 Garlic Parmesan Butter

-- Preheat oven to 350F and line a large baking sheet with parchment paper or a silicone liner.
+- Preheat the oven to 350F and sprinkle a clean counter or a large silicone baking mat with almond flour.

-- In a medium bowl, combine almond flour, coconut flour, baking powder, garlic powder, and salt.
-In a large saucepan, melt cheese over low heat until it's melted and can be stirred together.
+- In a medium bowl, combine the almond flour, coconut flour, baking powder, garlic powder, and salt.
+In a large saucepan, melt the cheese and butter together over low heat until they are melted and can be stirred together.

 - Remove and brush with remaining garlic butter.
 Serve warm.